mohitmishra786/inside-the-machine/_chapters/chapter-13-reverse-engineering-for-security.md

 By mastering security-focused reverse engineering, you can better understand threats, develop effective protections, and contribute to a more secure digital ecosystem.

-In the next chapter, we'll explore how reverse engineering supports software maintenance and legacy system understanding.